Mixed reactions in Queens to SCOTUS vax ruling

-President Joe Biden’s order to require large businesses to either get their workers vaccinated or frequently tested was blocked by the Supreme Court of the United States Thursday.
+President Biden’s order to require large businesses to either get their workers vaccinated or frequently tested was blocked by the Supreme Court of the United States last week Thursday.
 The healthcare worker vaccine mandate, however, will still take effect.

-The announcement of the Jan.
+The Jan.
 13 decision has led to different takes from people throughout Queens and the city.

-“Our New York City mandate is still in effect,” said Michael Lanza of the city’s Department of Health & Mental Hygiene, who noted that the Supreme Court’s 6-3 majority too issue with the U.S. Occupational Safety and Health Administration having the authority to mandate vaccinations.
+“Our New York City mandate is still in effect,” said Michael Lanza of the city’s Department of Health & Mental Hygiene, who noted that the Supreme Court took issue with the U.S. Occupational Safety and Health Administration having the authority to mandate vaccinations.

-“Although Covid-19 is a risk that occurs in many workplaces, it is not an ‘occupational’ hazard in most,” said the Court.
+“Although Covid-19 is a risk that occurs in many workplaces, it is not an ‘occupational’ hazard in most,” said the Court’s 6-3 majority.

 Councilwoman Vickie Paladino (R-Whitestone), an opponent of vaccine mandates who was recently barred from the City Council Chamber by Speaker Adrienne Adams (D-Jamaica) for refusing to reveal her vaccination status, was thrilled by the decision.